2011 Census: Data Quality and Confidentiality Standards and Guidelines (Public)

 Confidentiality (non-disclosure) rules

-The following describes the various suppression rules used to ensure confidentiality (or nondisclosure) of individual respondent identity and characteristics.
-All census data are subject to confidentiality suppression rules.
+The following describes the various rules used to ensure confidentiality (or non-disclosure) of individual respondent identity and characteristics.
+All census data are subject to confidentiality (non-disclosure) rules.

-Area suppression for standard1 and non-standard geographic areas
+Area suppression for standardFootnote1 and non-standard geographic areas

 Area suppression is used to remove all characteristic data for geographic areas below a specified population size.